JasonvanBrackel/asp-classic-to-containers/giving-new-life-to-legacy-software-with-windows-server-containers-and-kubernetes.md

         path: /
 ```

+Now this wasn't a perfect migration.
+The IP address is always be the entry point of traffic into either the service or the ingress.
+But it's still isolated to the individual instance, so close enough for our example.
 Without any application modification, we're now able to make this application multi-tenant.
 This is just the beginning.
 Here are a few other ideas that you could accomplish without code modification.

 - Support for TLS which was not available in 2000